barbarer/java-swap/_sources/js-intro.rst

 ==================================

 If you see a problem like the one below you will need to put the mixed-up code in the correct order on the right side.
-You may need to indent the blocks as well.
 There may also be extra blocks that are not needed in a correct solution that you can leave on the left side.
 Click the "Check" button to check your solution.

 See the video below for an example.

 .. youtube:: Rf7oWHlo-e0
-    :divid: iwgex1-parsons1-js
+    :divid: video-parsons1-js
     :optional:
     :width: 650
     :height: 415